brassica-collective/handbook/content/about/05_conduct.md

 version: "0.3 (2022-03-07)"
 ---

-# Code of Conduct

 ## Our Commitment

 We are learning in the open with the RAD Housing project.
 This includes sharing our documentation and hosting spaces to explore the concepts and practices of retrofitting and decommodifying housing while living more collectively and acting in solidarity with broader movements for justice.
 We welcome friendly contributions and expect each other to participate in ways that align with our conduct expectations.

 As contributors, we agree:

-    To act in alignment with our Conduct Expectations (outlined below) To act and interact in ways that contribute to an open and welcoming experience for all participants.
+- To act in alignment with our Conduct Expectations (outlined below)
+- To act and interact in ways that contribute to an open and welcoming experience for all participants.
-    To practice supporting each other to conduct ourselves in ways that align with these expectations.
+- To practice supporting each other to conduct ourselves in ways that align with these expectations.
-    To support project leaders to respond to situations where conduct expectations are not met by following our Response Guidelines (outlined below)
+- To support project leaders to respond to situations where conduct expectations are not met by following our Response Guidelines (outlined below)

 ## Our Expectations